geotsakonas/sherlock/README.md

   --local, -l           Force the use of the local data.json file.
 ```

-To search for only one user:
+To search for only oone user:
 ```
 python3 sherlock user123
 ```